 Instead of showing Illustrated Press reporters tracking down stories with tips, interviews and shoe-leather in a “newsroom procedural,” McGill told newsworthy stories about rackets, wrong-doing and risks to public safety — all woven into dramatic half-hour episodes.
 His “Big Town” stories used an economically small cast and were limited to a confining half-hour format, unlike daily serials like “Front Page Farrell,” “Wendy Warren and the News,” “Betty and Bob,” or even “The Adventures of Superman,” which took weeks to tell a story in 15-minute installments.
 It’s no wonder Steve Wilson came off as more two-fisted detective than pencil-pushing editor.

 In the premiere 1937 episodes, Hollywood star Edward G. Robinson created the role of editor Wilson as a reformed tabloid sensationalist trying to clean up his paper and his city.
-The names are different, but the character picks up where Robinson left off in the 1931 film “Five Star Final.”
+The name is different, but the character almost picks up where Robinson left off as editor Randall in the 1931 film “Five Star Final.”

 In both stories, he played a tabloid editor suffering from guilt over the harm his paper has done.
 “Five Star Final” ends with editor Randall hurling a telephone through a window as he storms out of the office, quitting his job.
 In “Big Town,” Wilson doesn’t quit.